Training 21st Century commercial fishermen

 Ever thought about a career in commercial fishing?

 Most kids haven't.
 Globally, fishing gets a bad rap.
 But California has some of the strictest environmental, food safety and workers' rights regulations in the world, making our catch some of the most responsibly sourced you can find.

-While California commercial fisheries have been downsized over recent years, commercial fishing still provides a viable career for young people.
-This is particularly true given the recent local food movement that is supporting the development of direct marketing of seafood products, with fishermen obtaining a higher price for their catch.
+Despite the downsizing of California commercial fisheries, fishing still provides a viable career for young people, especially given a renewed interest in emerging fisheries and a local food movement that supports the development of direct marketing of seafood products, which allows fishermen to earn a higher price for their catch.

 Project team: T.S.
-Talley, C. Culver- CASG-SIO-UCSD; P. Halmay-San Diego Commercial Fisherman; C. Miller, J. Betts- Santa Barbara Commercial Fishermen; S. Schroeter- UCSB; G. Miller, S. Spann-UC Extension; M. Robinson, M. Paddack- Santa Barbara City College; L. Ornelas, G. Choe, D. Willkie, J. Young- Miramar Community College; L. Behnkin- Alaska Longline Fishermen's Association; V. Rodriguez-CA Dept Apprenticeship Standards.
+Talley, C. Culver- CASG-SIO-UCSD; P. Halmay-San Diego Fishermen's Working Group; C. Miller, J. Betts- Santa Barbara Commercial Fishermen; S. Schroeter- UCSB; L. Fandino-UC Extension; M. Robinson, M. Paddack- Santa Barbara City College; L. Ornelas, G. Choe, D. Willkie- Miramar Community College; L. Behnkin- Alaska Longline Fishermen's Association; V. Rodriguez-CA Dept Apprenticeship Standards.
 Funding: NFWF

 Return to Making Waves page